xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

 _Properties:_

-* _stringNameSpaceBindings(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Key/value pairs that are to stored in the WebSphere JNDI tree
+* _stringNameSpaceBindings(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Key/value pairs that are to stored in the WebSphere JNDI tree